 In 1994, with growing programs and a bigger staff, Transition House identified a need for a public office.
 This dream became a reality after a private estate left Transition House a significant legacy enabling us to purchase the Cedar Hill Community Office in 1996.
 Transition House assumed a short-term mortgage but with the generous contribution of another private estate, the mortgage was retired in 1997, ensuring that the services offered at the Cedar Hill site would be continued into the future.

-As a public community outreach site, the Community Office has been a wonderful addition to Transition House.
-It now houses the Children Who Witness Abuse Program, the Stopping the Violence Program, Senior Women’s Programming and the administration staff.
-The space is also used for volunteer training sessions, Board, staff, team and volunteer meetings, and the Christmas Hamper Program.
+As a public community outreach site, the Community Office was an important addition to Transition House.
+It now houses the Children Who Witness Abuse/PEACE Program, the Stopping the Violence Program, Senior Women’s Programming and administration staff.
+The space is also used for volunteer training, Board, staff, team and volunteer meetings, and operating the Christmas Hamper Program.

 Just over 60% of Transition House funding is provided by BC Housing, the Ministry of Public Safety and Solicitor General, and the Ministry for Children and Family Development.
 Fundraising activities, private and community donations, grants and foundation funding provide for the remaining 40% of our core service and counselling programs.
-Supporters include the Provincial Employees’ Community Services Fund, Vandekerkhove Family Foundation, and hundreds of individual donors, families, businesses, organizations, foundations, churches, unions, employee groups, and other groups.
+Supporters include the Provincial Employees’ Community Services Fund, community, family and corporate foundations, and hundreds of individual donors, families, businesses, organizations, foundations, churches, unions, employee and school groups, and others.
 Individuals and community groups regularly donate food and other much needed items as well.
-A generous community has provided wonderful support to the organization for over 35 years!
+A generous community has provided wonderful support to the organization for over 45 years.
 Thank you!

 DO YOU NEED HELP RIGHT NOW?
 24 HOUR CRISIS LINE: 250.385.6611